getgoud/getgoud-github.io/README.md

-# **Slipknot>>>**
+# **Slipknot**

--Slipknot
-World known band!!!
+**What is Slipknot?**

+Slipknot, one of the worlds renowned bands of the Genres Death Metal, Heavy Metal, and Groove Metal

 Genre Defining Music

-Known for attention-grabbing image, aggressive music style and energetic and chaotic live shows.
+Known for their attention-grabbing image, aggressive music style and their energetic (but **DARK**) and chaotic live shows :fire:
-The best of the best
-SLIPKNOT

 ![alt text](https://i.scdn.co/image/ab6761610000e5ebec01c52d6030a1574070e308)